 Ch 2. (continue adding 1st HDC in base of chain) HDC until you have 12 stitches remaining; stop here.
-Turn and chain 2 HDC across continue this till foot area is length you want
+Turn and chain 2 HDC across, continue this until foot area is the length you want.

 You want the slipper to be a snug fit, so when you get to the heel, put right sides together and slip stitch together.